thinkoid/bs/README.md

 No.

 ## References

-<a name="2001Ojala">[2001Ojala]</a> Ojala, Timo, Matti Pietikäinen, and Topi
-Mäenpää.
-"A generalized local binary pattern operator for multiresolution gray scale and rotation invariant texture classification." *International Conference on Advances in Pattern Recognition.* Springer, Berlin, Heidelberg, 2001.

 <a name="1995McFarlane">[1995McFarlane]</a> McFarlane, Nigel JB, and C. Paddy
 Schofield.
 "Segmentation and tracking of piglets in images." *Machine vision and